 Note: The following fields are used for information about activities described in the case study or the production of the case study itself, and contents may vary depending on the nature of the case study.
 For example, a case study about on-the-ground activities may include the rationale, objectives etc. for the activities; a case study about a SEPLS-related policy may describe the policymaking process; or a case study describing a SEPLS may address particular practices used there.
 Please make an effort to fill as many fields as possible.

-Status ("ongoing" or "completed") ONGOING Period (MM/YY to MM/YY) 07/2022 to 06/23
+Status ("ongoing" or In progress Period (MM/YY to MM/YY) 09/2018-now "completed")

 Rationale (why activities or policies described, or information shared in the case study are needed - within 50 words)